kikidebruijne/j21-project/resume.md

 #### Data Analysis Process :

 1. Created a sheet that included the school years, universities, and their average amount of financial aid received and the number of people (and % of student population) who received financial aid for all three types (1) grant/scholarships, (2) pell grants, and (3) federal student loans.
 This was 8 columns in total.
-2. Created 3 new columns to show the percent change of the average amount of financial aid received.
+2. Created 3 new columns to show the percentage change of the average amount of financial aid received.
-3. Calculated percent change (between 2013-14 & 2021-22) using formula =(D10-D2)/D2.
+3. Calculated the percentage change (between 2013-14 & 2021-22) using formula =(D10-D2)/D2.
 4. For the formulas, used the unique letters of the columns (D, F, and H), and applied the formulas to all the rows.
 5. Selected the Percent Icon (%) to all columns.
-Now I have the percent change of the average amount of financial aid received.
+Now I possess the percentage alteration in the average amount of received financial aid.
-6. Created a pivot table and added University to Rows and Percent Changes to Values.
+6. Created a pivot table and added University to Rows and Percentage Changes to Values.
-Finally, selected all values for each column and looked at the average.
+7. Finally, selected all values for each column and looked at the average.

-### Analysis 3: Change in Percentage of Students Receiving Financial Aid By University
+### Analysis 3: Change in Percentage of the Count of Students Receiving Financial Aid Across University

   _Question: Calculate the percentage change of the students receiving financial aid by University between 2013-14 and 2021-22 for all three types of financial aid._
 ![Image 8-7-23 at 10 10 PM](https://github.com/kikidebruijne/j21-project/assets/140004293/d2383889-c594-4a4b-8724-ccdf06b4e367)